junobuild/docs/docs/guides/e2e.md

 - We start by checking out the code, installing Node.js, and running `npm ci` to install your project dependencies.
 - As mentioned, instead of the Juno GitHub Actions, we install the Juno CLI globally so we can use it in the next steps.
-- We then run the emulator using `juno dev start --headless`, which launches the `junobuild/satellite` Docker image (defined in the `juno.config`) in the background, and follow up with:
+- We then run the emulator using `juno emulator start --headless`, which launches the `junobuild/satellite` Docker image (defined in the `juno.config`) in the background, and follow up with:
-  - `juno dev wait` to ensure the emulator is ready before continuing.
+  - `juno emulator wait` to ensure the emulator is ready before continuing.
   - `juno login` sets up authentication against the emulator in headless mode.
 This way the CLI can operate the Satellite — required for the next step.
   - `juno config` applies the configuration and sets the collections required by the project.
 - Once everything is ready, we run the end-to-end tests via `npm run e2e:ci`.
 Replace with the command that runs your tests in headless mode.